fuse-box/angular2-example/README.md

 The application uses HOT module reload approach to keep your browser window in sync.
 You will get instant CSS updates as well.

+* FuseBox takes care of es6 modules used in angular

 See the working demo [here](https://fuse-box.github.io/angular2-example/)!